 Volcanism is widely distributed throughout the ABQ basin.
 Although most of the area covered by volcanic rocks is basaltic, andesitic and more silicic compositions are represented in local centers and within the basin fill at depth.
 This means that volcanism appears minor and recent, but in reality much of the volcanism is not represented at the surface but has instead been buried by continual filling of the Albuquerque basin segment of the Rio Grande rift over the past several million years.

-View of the Albuquerque volcanoes from 10,000 feet.
+View of the Albuquerque Volcanoes from 10,000 feet.
 The pattern of lava flows directed away from the alignment of small vents is obvious.
 Petroglyph National Monument is located along the rocky escarpment.
-Photo L. Crumpler.
+Photo L. Crumpler

 The Albuquerque Volcanoes exhibit many unique volcanic features and you can see them on a short hike if you know where to look.
 For example, at the largest cone, "Vulcan volcano", the cone consists mostly of scoria and ash, but has a "carapice" of spatter and lava coating the exterior.
-Gradual weathering of the loose cinders in these places has caused cavernous holes.
+Gradual weathering of the loose cinders in these places has created cavernous holes.
 These look like lava tubes but actually were formed by a different process.
-Then there are other places on the larger cones where lava flow in small gutters perfectly preserved with the last flows on the gutter floors.
+Then there are other places on the larger cones where lava flowed in small gutters perfectly preserved with the last flows on the gutter floors.

 Two humps on the south side of Vulcan are actually baby volcanoes.
 You can stand on their tops and actually see the craters surrounded by outward-dipping spatter and lava flows.

 The Albuquerque Volcanoes are the source of lavas that make up the escarpment of the Petroglyphs National Monument.
 In places the cliffs are over a hundred feet high.
 But the lava flows are only six to ten feet thick in most places and occur as a "cap rock" resting on softer underlying rift basin fill consisting of sands and gravels.
-The rest of the cliff or petroglyph slopes is just armored with blocks of basalt that have tumbled from the relatively thin lava flow cap rock.
-Judging from these high cliffs at the edge of the lava field, one might also suppose that the Volcanoes are old.
-But the Volcano Cliffs, as they are known locally, formed only because the Rio Grande flowed gradually cut down its channel and the lateral erosion of the landscape has encroached on the lava flows from the Volcanoes under cutting them and leaving them perched on escarpments.
+The rest of the cliff or petroglyph slope is just armored with blocks of basalt that have tumbled from the relatively thin lava flow cap rock.
+Judging from these high cliffs at the edge of the lava field, one might also suppose that the volcanoes are old.
+But the Volcano Cliffs, as they are known locally, formed only because the Rio Grande flowed gradually cut down its channel and the lateral erosion of the landscape has encroached on the lava flows from the volcanoes under cutting them and leaving them perched on escarpments.